 Soft Tennis Racket & Lawn Tennis Racket

-Clearly, many of the tennis fans don’t know about the soft tennis game, it’s similar to tennis, whenever someone read or listen to tennis word all thoughts point to the same old champion’s game.
+Clearly, many tennis fans don’t know about the soft tennis game, it’s similar to tennis, whenever someone reads or listens to tennis word all thoughts point to the same old champion’s game.

-As of today, our Go Tennis Racquets team decided to put some light on soft tennis racquets, we picked soft tennis racket to compare with tennis racquets later in this blog.
+As of today, our Go Tennis Racquets team decided to put some light on soft tennis racquets, we picked soft tennis rackets to compare with tennis racquets later in this blog.

 We are covering every aspect of soft tennis in detail but our focus will be only limited to racquets.

-Few things we would like to cover first so you guys have little knowledge of soft tennis as a whole, on the other hand a video too will be shared from soft tennis officials.
+Few things we would like to cover first so you guys have little knowledge of soft tennis as a whole, on the other hand, a video will be shared from soft tennis officials.

-As we know the original tennis game consists of multiple things includes courts (Hard, Clay, Grass & Synthetic), Ball, Racquet, Net many other non-neglectable factors.
+As we know the original tennis game consists of multiple things including courts (Hard, Clay, Grass and Synthetic), Ball, Racquet, Net many other non-neglectable factors.

-First, we talk about things which are common in tennis and soft tennis after that we will discuss difference between tennis and soft tennis.
-In last we will resolve the mystery of soft tennis racquets.
+First, we talk about things that are common in tennis and soft tennis after that we will discuss the difference between tennis and soft tennis.
+In last, we will resolve the mystery of soft tennis racquets.

 Difference between Tennis & Soft Tennis

-Rules: Almost same for both games, in future we may expect few changes in soft tennis rules.
+Rules: Almost the same for both games, in the future we may expect a few changes in soft tennis rules.

 Techniques: Serve, volley, baseline, upper arm, under arm, forehand, backhand, smash, slice, topspin, flat are the same.

-Courts: In soft tennis Grass courts is not preferable.
+Courts: In soft tennis, Grass courts are not preferable.
 Recommended Wooden Courts are mostly in common.
-Their nets are of the same width, height and length.
+Their nets are of the same width, height, and length.

-Originated: Normal tennis first played in Europe if we were precise it than England started it, Soft tennis is initially from Japan in the year 1974, mainly tournaments are played in the Asian region.
+Originated: Normal tennis was first played in Europe if we were precise then England started it, Soft tennis is initially from Japan in the year 1974, and tournaments are played in the Asian region.

 Soft Tennis Racket Vs Lawn Tennis Racquet